I-5 Skagit River bridge collapse: Response and replacement

 Governor Jay Inslee declared an economic "state of emergency" for three surrounding counties (Skagit County, Snohomish County, and Whatcom County) in order to cope with disruption to traffic and the local economy.
-Traffic on I-5 was detoured around the scene of the collapse on an adjacent bridge upstream.
+Traffic on I-5 was detoured around the scene of the collapse on the adjacent Riverside Drive bridge upstream, which caused traffic congestion in the area.
+Other detours included State Route 536 through downtown Mount Vernon and via Fir Island.

 The collapsed span was temporarily replaced by a pair of two-lane bridges manufactured by ACROW, which were rolled onto the existing bridge piers.
 It went into service on June 19.
 Inspections on the temporary span near the end of July 2013 uncovered that part of an "L" joint that holds the asphalt in place between the temporary bridge and permanent roadway had come loose.
 The right lane of the bridge was closed for about two hours while crews welded the joint back into place and spread new asphalt.

 A $6.87 million contract was awarded to contractor Max J. Kuney Construction of Spokane to design and build a permanent replacement span.
 It was built alongside the temporary span without interrupting traffic, and moved into place during an overnight closure on September 14–15, 2013.

-Later, changes were made to the three remaining overhead spans that allowed overheight vehicles to operate in the outer lanes.
+Shortly afterward, changes were made to the three remaining spans to raise the bridge's maximum allowable height, which included replacing the curved overhead sway braces with straight ones.
+This retrofit provides a full 18 foot vertical clearance across all four traffic lanes, allowing overheight vehicles to travel in the outer lanes.
+The work was completed in mid-November of 2013.